maple-labs/maple-js/README.md

 ## Additional Resources

-For technical infomration about Maple Protocol, visit [our GitBook](https://maplefinance.gitbook.io/maple/technical-resources/protocol-overview).
+For technical infomration about Maple Protocol, visit: [our GitBook](https://maplefinance.gitbook.io/maple/technical-resources/protocol-overview).

 ## About Maple